 At a glance

-Energy Access in Congo is progressing steadily, with electricity access doubling since 2000 and reaching over 41% in 2012 and access to non-solid fuels also increasing up to 25%.
+Energy Access in Congo is progressing steadily, with electricity access doubling since 2000 and reaching over 56% in 2016.
+Access to non-solid fuels has also increased, up to 24%.

 Congo is well endowed in energy resources that might fully sustain universal energy access up to 2030.
 It has considerable hydro and biomass resources and solar irradiation.
 Congo is an oil exporter country and has also associated natural gas resources.
 Despite this, the energy sector faces numerous challenges.
 Electricity in Congo is expensive and often not reliable and represent an important barrier to the economic and social development of the country.
 The network is limited and obsolete, as well as some of the generation plants, and rural customers have extremely limited access to both electricity and clean cooking solutions.